Pupillage

 Within Chambers, we have the following core teams:

-During the current Pupillage Gateway process, we are pleased to confirm we intend to recruit 5 pupils for the following specialist pupillages:
+During the current Pupillage Gateway process, we are excited to confirm we intend to recruit up to 8 pupils for the following pupillages, all to start in 2027 unless otherwise stipulated:

 A Family Pupillage will involve exposure to all aspects of family law including public and private child work, applications under Part IV Family Law Act 1996, matrimonial finance, financial provision for children under Schedule 1, cohabitation disputes and Inheritance Act applications, as well as to our expanding area of practice within the Court of Protection.
 Members of Chambers regularly represent local authorities, parents, children, the Official Solicitor, as well as private clients.

-A Commercial & Chancery Pupillage will involve exposure to commercial and chancery litigation.
-This will include general commercial litigation, banking and finance, partnership disputes, insolvency work, probate work, claims under the Inheritance (Provision for Family and Dependants) Act 1975 and property litigation.
+A Chancery & Commercial Pupillage will involve exposure to chancery and commercial litigation.
+This includes contentious probate and trust work, claims under the Inheritance (Provision for Family and Dependants) Act and all forms of property work.
+The commercial work our pupils often deal with includes partnership disputes, banking and finance and general commercial litigation.

-To enable prospective candidates to find out more, we are hosting an open evening on Wednesday 10th January 2024 in our Leeds Chambers starting at 6pm.
-It will be an informal event providing a chance to meet some of our current pupils and members, have a look around the building and listen to a few short presentations about the pupillages we have an offer, our different practice areas, as well as our selection process and how best to approach it.
+To enable you to find out more about pupillage within Chambers, we are hosting open evenings on Tuesday 9th December 2025 in Leeds and Thursday 11th December 2025 in Newcastle, starting at 6pm.
+These will be informal events providing a chance to meet some of our current pupils and members, have a look around our premises and listen to a few short presentations about the pupillages we have on offer, our different practice areas, as well as our selection process and how best to approach it.

-In the interim, for more information about pupillages within Chambers, see our Pupillage Guide available here and our Pupillage Training Programme, available here.
+In the interim, for more information about pupillages within Chambers, see our Pupillage Training Programme, available here.

 Equality and Diversity